 One of the biggest decisions for prospective buyers is whether to purchase a motorized or a non-motorized treadmill.
 What is the difference?
 Basically, with a motorized treadmill, you have to keep pace as the machine's motor moves the treadbelt (at a speed you electronically set).
 With a non-motorized treadmill, you push the belt with your feet, so you only go as fast as you push.

 There are other differences as well.
 For one, non-motorized treadmills are much more affordable.
-Most are under $200..
-Conversely, quality motorized models start at about $1,500 and can go as high as $5,000, depending on the features you are looking for.
+Most are under $200.
+Conversely, high quality motorized models range from $1,000-$9,000 depending on the features you are looking for.
+There are models under $500, but they should be checked out thoroughly to make sure they are safe and can stand the test of time and endurance.
 Non-motorized treadmills also take up much less space and, theoretically, can help you burn calories more efficiently, since

 supply the muscle power to move the treadbelt.